experee-dev/api-documentation/README.md

 Mandatory Arguments
 --
-access-token.
-The access token you were provided when api access was granted. this should be passed to every request in the form of a GET argument, for example
+`access-token`.
+The value of this argument should be the access token you were provided when api access was granted.
+This should be passed to every request in the form of a GET argument, for example

 https://api.experee.com/v2/endpoint?access-token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-the access token is used to authenticate your requests; if this authentication fails the response you receive will have a status field with the status code of 401.
+The access token is used to authenticate your requests; if this authentication fails the response you receive will have a `status` field with the status code of `401`.

 If you receive a response like this, please double check your access-token matches what you were provided when api access was granted.

     <response>
        <name>Unauthorized</name>